WilliamWang1721/LLMs-Code/docs/tools/multi-file.md

 # Multi File Read Tool (`read_many_files`)

-This document describes the `read_many_files` tool for the Gemini CLI.
+This document describes the `read_many_files` tool for the LLMs Code.

 ## Description